alpozcan/stox/README.md

 ## Mock Testing with Synthetic Data

-It is possible to run Stox with mock data generated at runtime via special ticker codes passed as arguments:
+It is possible to run Stox with mock data generated at runtime, enabled by the  `--mock` switch.
+When enabled, the predictions and alpha scores for mock tickers will be included in the results.

-* `--ticker _MOCK_EASY` : Monotonous data that is very predictable.
-Should result in an alpha score of ~2600.

-* `--ticker _MOCK_HARD` : Gaussian-distributed random data that should be unpredictable.
-Should result in an alpha score of below 30 and possibly negative.

 ## Contributing